aws/s2n-tls/docs/USAGE-GUIDE.md

 apt install libssl-dev:i386
 ```

-Then wipe out the build directory (to clear the cmake cache allowing for the new toolchain) then run
+Then wipe out the build directory (to clear the cmake cache allowing for the new toolchain) and run
 ```
 cmake . -Bbuild -DCMAKE_TOOLCHAIN_FILE=cmake/toolchains/32-bit.toolchain
 cmake --build ./build -j $(nproc)